Preimage attack

 These can be compared with a collision resistance, in which it is computationally infeasible to find any two distinct inputs x, x′ that hash to the same output; i.e., such that h(x) = h(x′).

-Collision resistance implies second-preimage resistance.
-Second-preimage resistance implies preimage resistance only if the size of the hash function's inputs can be substantially (e.g., factor 2) larger than the size of the hash function's outputs.
+Collision resistance implies second-preimage resistance, but does not guarantee preimage resistance.
+However, under certain assumptions of the range of the hash function, collision resistance does imply preimage resistance (by a provisional implication).
 Conversely, a second-preimage attack implies a collision attack (trivially, since, in addition to x′, x is already known right from the start).
+Via the provisional implication, a preimage attack will also imply a second-preimage attack, which then also extends to a collision attack.